-If it does, just make up a fictitious friend or cousin and ask them if they know him/her.
-‘Oh, you must know Debra then.
+Just make up a fictitious friend or cousin and ask them if they know him/her.
+“Oh, you must know Debra then.
 She is my cousin who attended the same school.
-She graduated high school around the same time as you and was the head cheerleader.’
+She graduated high school around the same time as you and was the head cheerleader.”
 Now, it’s virtually impossible to not know the head cheerleader of a school you attend.

 4. What is your middle name?

 If the person you’re interacting with is indeed a romance scammer, rest assured that they will give you a rather generic name.
 They will be Tom, John, Robert, Emma, Karen, Emily or some such.
 And have an equally universal second name too, if they choose to share it with you at all.

 So, ask them for their middle name on the pretext of getting to know them better.
 A person operating under an assumed identity will find themselves lost at this question.
 Coming up with a middle name and a convincing backstory for it on the spot is no child’s play.
 It can help you identify if you’re in a fake relationship.

 Related Reading: Love Conquers All But Sometimes Money Conquers Love